MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/get-model-by-title.md

 ms.topic: article
 ms.prod: microsoft-365-enterprise
 search.appverid:
-ms.collection:
-    - enabler-strategic
-    - m365initiative-syntex
+ms.collection: m365initiative-syntex
 localization_priority: Priority
-description: REST API - GetByTitle
+description: REST API - Learn how to get or update information about a SharePoint Syntex document understanding model using the model title.
 ---

 # GetByTitle

-Gets or updates information about a Syntex document understanding model using model title. (see [example](#examples)).
+Gets or updates information about a Syntex document understanding model using the model title (see [example](get-model-by-title.md#examples)).

 ## HTTP request